 In the last letter I received from him after I had moved to another area, Harry wrote: “No one who has experienced the beauty and joy of the spiritual rebirth can adequately express the peace and happiness that comes with that experience.
 Furthermore, no one can do this alone.
 And so I thank you that back in my drunken state when I asked you if you loved me, you did.”

-Mike Jones writes from the Pacific Northwest.© 2002 - 2021, AnswersForMe.org.
+Mike Jones wrote this while living in the Pacific Northwest.© 2002 - 2021, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.